Foundation Stage 2021 - 2022

 Summer Two: Supertato

-Reception have PE lessons every Monday morning however, we ask that they have their PE shoes in a bag in school everyday as we may use them for dance and movement.
+Reception have PE lessons every Tuesday/Friday morning however, we ask that they have their PE shoes in a bag in school everyday as we may use them for dance and movement.
 We recommend that your child brings their PE kit in at the beginning of each half term and we will send it home at the end of each half term.
+They will also take part in forest schools and need wellies and waterproof clothes.

 Rainbow Reading Challenge